Caleb Fairley

 Caleb Fairley (born October 21, 1973) is an American murderer from Gulph Mills, Pennsylvania.
-In September 1995, Fairley murdered Lisa Marie Manderach, aged 29, and her 18-month-old daughter Devon, when the two visited Fairley's mother's Collegeville, Pennsylvania children's clothing store in which he worked.
+On September 10, 1995, Fairley murdered Lisa Marie Manderach, aged 29, and her 18-month-old daughter Devon, when the two visited Fairley's mother's Collegeville, Pennsylvania, children's clothing store in which he worked.

 Crime

 On September 10, 1995, Fairley was working alone at Your Kidz & Mine, the Collegeville children's clothing store owned by his parents.
 Just before closing time, Lisa Marie Manderach (born September 30, 1965) and her daughter Devon (born February 4, 1994) entered the store.
 When Fairley realized that they were the only customers present, he locked the doors to the store.
 He then attempted to sexually assault Lisa Manderach.
 When she resisted him, he became enraged and strangled her to death.
 He also strangled her infant daughter.
 After the murder, he sexually abused Manderach's corpse, then went to an Electric Hellfire Club concert that he had been planning to attend that night.